Japan finance minister urges BOJ to be mindful of weak-yen risks

 China has approached Japan on joining the Asian Infrastructure Investment Bank (AIIB) since last year's Group of 20 gatherings, though it did not sufficiently answer Tokyo's requests for details on where its headquarters will be, who will make the final decision on loan extensions and on what terms, Aso said.

-Aso signaled for the first time on Friday that Tokyo could be part of AIIB if it can guarantee a credible mechanism for providing loans, though other top government officials took a more skeptical stance.
+Aso signalled for the first time on Friday that Tokyo could be part of AIIB if it can guarantee a credible mechanism for providing loans, though other top government officials took a more sceptical stance.

 Japan is hesitant to join out of concern over China-led lending practices, the impact on its relations with Washington and over the AIIB's potential rivalry with the Asian Development Bank (ADB), the Manila-based multilateral institution dominated by Japan and the United States.